patrcoff/blog/content/posts/so_what_is_an_api.md

 Here I need to introduce the idea of 'REST APIs'(and other HTTP based API standards) as well as software library APIs, but more details will follow.
 For now though, just know that often when people refer to an 'API', what they really mean is a 'REST API', but other times they may mean a software library's API.
 Really, there is a hierarchy of definitions here, where the term API has its general definition (the AWS definition above), and more context specific definitions exist underneath this, such as RESTful APIs.
 The problem is people tend to use the term API synonimously to mean any of the above which is where confusion can originate.

-It's sort of like how Americans tend to call _all_ insects 'bugs' but in reality, 'bugs' are a specific order of insect called 'hemipteran'. _'The formation of the mouthparts into the elongated rostrum is unique to the Hemiptera and is not found even in other groups with sucking mouthparts.'_ [ref](https://www.royensoc.co.uk/understanding-insects/classification-of-insects/hemiptera/) Beetles are yet another order, _coleoptera_.
+It's sort of like how Americans tend to call _all_ insects 'bugs' but in reality, 'bugs' are a specific order of insect called 'hemipteran'.

+> _'The formation of the mouthparts into the elongated rostrum is unique to the Hemiptera and is not found even in other groups with sucking mouthparts.'_ - [Royal Entomological Society](https://www.royensoc.co.uk/understanding-insects/classification-of-insects/hemiptera/)

+Beetles are yet another order, _coleoptera_.
+All Beetles are insects, but no beetles are bugs...
 Note, there are also differences colloquially between different English language speakers too, for example people in the UK use the term bug less often to describe all insects than North Americans do, to add to confusion.
 Why am I talking about invertabrites so much?
 I think this perfectly illustrates the problem I am really getting at - language is _hard_ and cultivating shared meaning is even harder.
-That's why I'm writing this post, to help those going to a bug convention not slip up and mention anythig about (_chewing mouthparts_)[(https://www.woodlandtrust.org.uk/blog/2023/06/difference-between-bugs-and-beetles/)]
+That's why I'm writing this post, to help those going to a bug convention not slip up and mention anythig about [_chewing mouthparts_](https://www.woodlandtrust.org.uk/blog/2023/06/difference-between-bugs-and-beetles/)

 But back to APIs, REST APIs are APIs, software library APIs are also APIs but the two are different from each other and exist in different contexts.
 Often people talking about one of these contexts may use the term API to explain something but what they are actually talking about is something related more to the specific type of API they're using, such as something related to the HTTP protocol.